WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

   heap).
 This vector may be appended to, but existing entries are immutable.
 So, resizing just avoids deleting the smaller-sized vectors so that they may still be accessed in case of a race.
 - A lock-free-access segmented vector of bitvectors.
 There are two bitvectors, and we interleave their 32-bit words of bits.
-The *eligibile* bitvector tells us which views may be allocated out of.
+The *eligible* bitvector tells us which views may be allocated out of.
 This means different things for size directories than shared page directories.
 For size directories, these are the views that have some free memory and nobody is currently doing anything with them.
 For shared page directories, these are the shared pages that haven't yet been fully claimed by partial views.
 The *empty* bitvector tells us which pages